TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 </div>
 <div class="content">

+Systematic debugging is something I only learned almost a decade after I first started programming.
+In hindsight, it's a bit surprising—none of the tutorials, books, online discussions or college courses I took ever treated debugging as a concrete skill, much less taught any techniques or approaches.
+At the same time, debugging is easily one of the most important skills for any sort of programmer; everyone from the hobbyist to the academic to the professional spends at least as much time and effort debugging as they do writing code.

-Systematic debugging is something I only learned after years and years of programming.
-At first, I did not even realize debugging was a skill that could be learned—or taught.
-At some point I learned[^js-talk] to debug systematically, along with some principles[^nine-rules] I could follow to solve problems step-by-step rather than thrashing around until I stumbled onto the solution.
+The first time I heard anyone talk about debugging as a systematic skill was during a learning session as part of an internship.[^js-talk] Shortly afterwards, somebody recommended a book[^nine-rules] which had nine “rules”—more like general principles—for debugging.
+By following these principles, I could solve problems step-by-step rather than thrashing around until I stumbled onto the solution.

 We can approach Haskell type errors with the same mindset.

 [^js-talk]: The first time I saw anybody talk about debugging *as a skill* was in a talk as part of Jane Street's internship program—unfortunately, more than a decade later, I don't remember exactly who gave the talk.
 At that point I had taken three years of CS courses at Berkeley and none of them ever touched on debugging like this; in hindsight, I would say this was the biggest missing piece in my CS education.